maciejmiklas/capacitive-plan-monitor/README.md

 <img src="/img/cover.jpg" width="600px"/>
 <img src="/img/schematic.png" width="600px"/>

 It runs on a single Lii 3100mAh battery for about two months, depending on the brightness of the LEDs and moisture level.
-Wetter soli lights up more LEDs, resulting in higher power consumption.
+Wet soli lights up more LEDs, resulting in higher power consumption.

 The Atmega runs at 2Mhz to extend battery life; all unnecessary functions are also disabled.
 It drops power consumption from 30mA to less than 10mA with just a few LEDs enabled on low brightness.
 Running at 10mA would give us a battery life of about two weeks.
 To prolong it, Atmega goes to a deep sleep every 2 seconds for 4 seconds.
 With that trade-off, we should run on a single charge for about two months.